 Open-back headphones have their earcups vented or perforated and thus do not provide isolation.
 While this might seem like a bad thing, the design results in natural sound without emphasis on any particular frequency.
 They also have better imaging and an expansive soundstage and better detail retrieval.
 Because of these qualities, open-back headphones in the studio are used for mixing and mastering.

 The major downside of open-back headphones is sound leakage.
 In a studio setting where very sensitive microphones are used, open headphones are not good for recording or tracking because the sound might leak into the mics.

-Semi-Open-Back headphones are designed to sit between open and closed headphones.
+Semi-Open-Back headphones like the Superlux HD 681 are designed to sit between open and closed headphones.
 They are recommended if you want to enjoy the best of both designs.
 Semi-Open-Back headphones are partly open, which gives them the benefits of open-back headphones.
 However, they also bear the disadvantages of open-back headphones as they will leak sound out and also leak in noise.

 They do not isolate like closed-back headphones, but they are a good compromise.
 In a recording studio, semi-open-back headphones are used for mixing and mastering.
 They can also be repurposed for recording because they give the musician a natural sound reproduction.

 Most studio headphones are either over-ear or on-ear headphones.

 Over-ear studio headphones have earcups that completely cover the ear for a comfortable fit.
 They are the most common studio headphone because of the comfort and sound quality.
 In the studio, over-ear headphones are used mainly because of their sound quality for open-back headphones and the isolation in the case of closed-back headphones.